orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 ---
 layout: post
-title: Using traits to boot or initialize Eloquent models
+title: Using traits to boot and initialize Eloquent models
 ---

 If you ever used Eloquent events, you are probably aware of special `boot()` static method in Eloquent models.